JeroenSchols/COMSET-GISCUP/README.md

 To run COMSET with a search strategy (i.e., a sub-class of <b>COMSETsystem.BaseAgent</b>), supply the sub-class name through the <b>comset.agent_class</b> parameter defined in <b>etc/configure.properties</b>.
 The binding to the search strategy occurs at run time; there is no need to change any code of COMSET itself.

 ## Submission
-A contestant should submit the entire COMSET system including the proposed soluation implemented as a sub-class of COMSETsystem.BaseAgent.
-Store this sub-class in the <b>UserExamples</b> folder or another folder created by the particpant.
+A contestant should submit the entire COMSET system including the proposed solution implemented as a sub-class of COMSETsystem.BaseAgent.
+Store this sub-class in the <b>UserExamples</b> folder or another folder created by the participant.
 There should not be any modifications to the COMSET code base as released at GitHub.
 A contestant may modify the COMSET code for debugging purposes during the development of their solution.
 However, when submitting the solution, the COMSET code should be exactly the same as released at GitHub.
 The only file that a contestant is allowed to modify is <b>etc/configure.properties</b>.
-A contestant should set <b>comset.aget_class</b> to point to the proposed solution and may add properties that are needed by the solution.
+A contestant should set <b>comset.agent_class</b> to point to the proposed solution and may add properties that are needed by the solution.

 ## Travel Speeds of Agents
 In COMSET, each road segment has a pre-defined constant travel speed independent of the time of a day and how many agents are traveling on it.
-The travel speed at a road segment is based on the road segment's speed limit and is calibrated by the TLC Trip Record data to accommdate for average traffic condition and turn delays in the studied area.
+The travel speed at a road segment is based on the road segment's speed limit and is calibrated by the TLC Trip Record data to accommodate for average traffic condition and turn delays in the studied area.
 The calibration goes as follows.

 1. Compute the average trip duration of all trips recorded in the TLC Trip Record data; call it the <i>TLC_average_trip_duration</i>.
 2. For each trip, compute the shortest travel time from the pickup location of the trip to the dropoff location using speed limits.